sonata-project/SonataAdminBundle/docs/cookbook/recipe_knp_menu.rst

                     label:                ~
                     label_catalogue:      ~
                     items:
-                      # just comment or remove the sonata.news.admin.post declaration to hide it from the menu.
+                      # comment or remove the sonata.news.admin.post declaration to hide it from the menu.
                       #  - sonata.news.admin.post
                         - route:        blog_home
                           label:        Blog